 - Falkland: See the Bruce Fountain where Jamie’s ghost appears to Claire

 - Midhope Castle: 15th-century castle, better known as Lallybroch

 A morning of castles…

-Our first stop of the tour is the imposing Blackness Castle*.
+We then visit the imposing Blackness Castle*.
 A perfect viewpoint for the Firth of Forth and often referred to as ‘the ship that never sailed’ due to its strong ship-like stone exterior, this 15th-century castle stood in for Fort William in the show.
 It has also featured in other period films, most recently in ‘Mary Queen of Scots’.
 Feel free to discover this castle at your own pace and discover the hidden secrets of the castle.
 This is not just a filming location.
 It has been a royal castle, a stronghold, a prison and the ancestral home to the Crichton family, for whom it was built.
 You may be reminded of Jamie’s heart-wrenching incarceration as featured in the show, as well as his dramatic escape.

 We continue on to Doune Castle*, which boasts a striking 100-foot-high gatehouse and one of the best-preserved great halls in the United Kingdom.
 It is better known for playing a starring role in the show — Castle Leoch, home of Colum MacKenzie and his clan.
 You might also remember it as Castle Anthrax from ‘Monty Python and the Holy Grail’.
 Immerse yourself in the ‘Outlander’ spirit by listening to Jamie as he guides you through his uncle’s home.

 Your lunch stop for the day will be in the pretty town of Callander, set on the banks of the River Teith, known colloquially as the ‘Gateway to the Highlands’.
 You will have time here to explore the many teashops and sample the local produce.
 You’ll see the beautiful Roman Gate on your way out of the town.